Paris is a mental illness survivor. She came out of the "mental illness closet" in 2012 and has been happier ever since.

 It Started With Wanting to Get Rid of Side Effects

-When I was first diagnosed with social anxiety disorder and panic disorder, the psychiatrist suggested 10 mg of Paxil--my very first antidepressant.
+When I was first diagnosed with social anxiety and panic disorder, the psychiatrist suggested 10 mg of Paxil—my first antidepressant.
 And the first thing I did after the appointment was to get a new notebook to keep a diary of my day-to-day progress under this new drug.

-But there was one noticeable side effect: the fatigue.
-Paxil provided great sleep, but it also left me drowsy throughout the day.
+But there was one noticeable side effect: fatigue.
+Paxil provided great sleep but also left me drowsy throughout the day.
 I would try to fight sleep at my work desk.
-On one occasion I almost fell asleep at my desk.
+On one occasion, I almost fell asleep at my desk.
 Then I would come home from work and take a long nap.
 And when I wasn't home, I was thinking about my next opportunity to sleep.
 This was my new life.

 "Antidepressants can be very sedating," he explained.
-"Fatigue is a very common side effect and Paxil is a very strong medication.
-Maybe we can change your medication to something with less side effects."
+"Fatigue is a very common side effect, and Paxil is a very strong medication.
+Maybe we can change your medication to something with fewer side effects."

 So we agreed to other antidepressants that wouldn't leave me drowsy and tired all of the time.
-I tried Effexor (slightly better, but still drowsy), Pristiq (still drowsy), Cymbalta (still drowsy), and then Celexa (didn't work for my anxiety.
+I tried Effexor (slightly better, but still drowsy), Pristiq (still drowsy), Cymbalta (still drowsy), and then Celexa (which didn't work for my anxiety.
 And still drowsy).

 That was when my psychiatrist decided that it was time for a drastic change.

 This was around the time my psychiatrist had suggested Trintellix.
 A new medication, Trintellix, is usually used to treat depression but can also be used to treat anxiety disorders as well.
 What he liked best about Trintellix was that it was marketed as a medication with fewer side effects than other antidepressants, and people reported less drowsiness while on it.
 We agreed to start off at 10 mg that same day.